Azure/Azure-Verified-Modules/docs/content/faq/_index.md

 - Release the first version of the CI environment used for testing and publishing Bicep modules.
 - Work out the details of and start delivering on a phased migration process.

-Members of the CARML key contributors have already volunteered to become module owners (see the module index of [Bicep resource modules](/Azure-Verified-Modules/indexes/bicep/bicep-resource-modules/)), and will be working with the AVM core team to migrate the existing CARML modules to AVM.
+Members of the CARML team have already volunteered to become module owners (see the module index of [Bicep resource modules](/Azure-Verified-Modules/indexes/bicep/bicep-resource-modules/)), and will be working with the AVM core team to migrate the existing CARML modules to AVM.

 This will be done in a phased approach, as follows: